droidthings/IntrusionDetection/Documentation/Node-RED.md

 ```

 ### InfluxDB Node
-There are many nodes which doesn't exist on the default Node pallette and InfluxDB node one among them.
+There are many nodes which don't exist on the default Node pallette and InfluxDB node is one among them.
 Goto _Settings_ from _menu_ icon from top right, Select _pallette_, Click _install_  search for _node-red-contrib-influxdb_ and install them.

 ![nr-9]